-With large ecom giants snapping up high-street brands and the exponential growth of online shopping in China alone, the future – or 2021 at least – is looking positive for ecommerce.
+With large ecom giants snapping up high-street brands and the exponential growth of online shopping globally, the future – or 2021 at least – is looking positive for ecommerce.

-As Amazon closes down its Amazon Pantry offering in favour of something more flexible and curated for grocery ecom shopping, we look at how one online food delivery company is preparing for its first IPO.
+Online spending explodes in China, but will mega-malls lure consumers back to retail stores?
+Amazon Pantry closes down in favour of something more flexible and curated for online grocery shopping, and we look at how one online food delivery company is preparing for its first multi-billion dollar IPO.
+Finally, how has Brexit impacted the ecommerce industry now that the UK is officially no longer part of the EU?

 - Deliveroo secures $180m in investment as it prepares for IPO.
-London company valued at more than $7bn after COVID-19 accelerates food delivery.
+London company valued at more than $7bn after Covid accelerates food delivery orders.

 - Amazon Pantry is being discontinued as Amazon consolidates its grocery delivery services.

-- Ecommerce giant Boohoo Group has bought Debenhams’ brand and website for £55m.
-The deal excludes its 124 stores and stock.
+- Ecommerce giant Boohoo Group has bought the Debenhams brand and website for £55m.

-China has the largest online ecom population, with 710m people shopping digitally
+China has the largest online ecom population, with 710 million people shopping digitally

-With a population of 1.4 billion and 710 million people shopping digitally, China is accountable for 83.6% of the retail ecommerce market in 2020 and is set to become the world’s largest ecom market, spending $1.1tn online this year, up from $826.6bn in 2019, driven by Amazon competitor, the Alibaba Group, JD.com and Pinduoduo.
+With a population of 1.4 billion and 710 million people shopping online, China is accountable for 83.6% of the retail ecommerce market in 2020 and is set to spend $1.1tn online this year, up from $826.6bn in 2019, driven by Amazon competitors: Alibaba Group, JD.com, and Pinduoduo.

-In 2020, 50% of Chinese online shoppers increased the frequency and amount of their ecommerce shopping and despite the pandemic, the Chinese luxury market saw an increase of 48% to roughly $52bn, making China a dominating ecom force set to become the largest luxury apparel market worldwide by 2025.
+In 2020, Chinese online shoppers increased the frequency and amount of their online shopping and despite the pandemic, the Chinese luxury market saw an increase of 48% to $52bn, and is set to become the largest luxury apparel market worldwide by 2025.
+As restrictions ease, will we see that growth slow as consumers return to shopping offline?

-Now valued at over $7bn, the London-based company is set to use the new investment on “new tech tools to support restaurants and extend choice for customers” said Will Shu, Deliveroo’s founder and chief executive, as they prepare for an IPO later this year.
+Now valued at over $7bn, the London-based company is set to use the recent investment on “new tech tools to support restaurants and extend choice for customers,” said Will Shu, Deliveroo’s founder and chief executive, as it prepares for an IPO later this year.

-However, in 2021 Deliveroo is set for a bounce-back as consumers shift their spending during national lockdowns.
-Deliveroo competitor Just Eat said UK ecommerce orders had jumped 400% in the final three months of 2020 as lockdown restrictions kept people at home.
+Deliveroo competitor Just Eat said UK delivery orders had jumped 400% in the final three months of 2020 as further lockdown restrictions kept people at home.
+Will consumers keep ordering food online in 2021 or will they return to dining out?

 Amazon Pantry is being discontinued as Amazon consolidates its grocery delivery services

-Originally known as Prime Pantry and launched in 2014, Amazon has announced it will be discontinuing Amazon Pantry, instead of retailing household goods and pantry items alongside other Amazon products on the main ecommerce website.
+Originally known as Prime Pantry and launched in 2014, Amazon has announced it will be discontinuing Amazon Pantry, and will instead sell household goods and pantry items alongside other Amazon products on the main ecommerce website.

-The original idea for Amazon Pantry was to make it easier to stock up on everyday products that would otherwise be bulky or expensive to ship via ecommerce.
+The original idea for Amazon Pantry was to make it easier to stock up on everyday products that would otherwise be bulky or expensive to ship.
 Amazon Pantry charged customers a flat $5.99 shipping fee per box of groceries, which could be filled with up to 20 kilos of products.

 Despite the removal of Amazon Pantry, the ecommerce giant’s grocery delivery ambitions are stronger than ever, with Amazon now owning Whole Foods and new Amazon Fresh branded stores being rolled out.

-Boohoo Group has bought Debenhams’ brand and ecommerce website for £55m
+Boohoo Group has bought the Debenhams brand and ecommerce website for £55m

 The deal, which only cements retail’s shift from bricks to clicks, was financed through the ecommerce giant Boohoo Group’s existing cash balance, and includes the department stores’ own brands but excludes its 124 stores and stock, which will be sold through clearance sales.